Skip to main content

 Enhanced protection for the most vulnerable.

-In 2024, over 9,000 women, girls, and persons of diverse SOGIESC and others throughout Lebanon accessed protection services provided through programmes supported by UN Women.
-Much of these services were provided during the acute escalation of conflict and mass displacement of an estimated 1.2 million people in Lebanon.
-This support was delivered at a critical time, as women, girls and other marginalized populations face increased risk of violence and exploitation in times of conflict and displacement.
-These services were delivered prior to and throughout the acute escalation of the conflict that Lebanon witnessed in the last quarter of 2024.
-In partnership with Amel, Anti-Racist Movement, Arcenciel, Initiate, KAFA, LUPD, MOSAIC and other women-led organizations.
-UN Women delivered GBV awareness, psychosocial support, case management, psychosocial support, protection cash assistance, referrals to specialized service providers and dignity kits throughout Lebanon, including to Lebanese, Syrian, Palestinian populations and other nationalities.
-The interventions reached marginalized populations at elevated risk of GBV and exploitation and abuse, including socially and economically vulnerable women, women survivors of GBV, women migrant domestic workers and LGBTIQ+ community.
-Furthermore, 454 staff and social workers (377 women, 77 men) of the Ministry of Social Affairs throughout Lebanon improved their gender responsiveness through training on gender equality, gender-based violence (GBV) and disability inclusion in the context of social work and the implementation of the National Poverty Targeting Programme (NPTP) , Lebanon's first poverty-targeted national social assistance cash programme supported by the World Food Programme (WFP).
+In 2024, the most vulnerable population (including vulnerable women, women survivors of GBV, person of divers sexual orientation and persons with disabilities) in Lebanon had access to different protection mechanism; these groups were the most in need as a consequence of the escalation which, as UN Women's research demonstrates , impacts the most vulnerable exacerbating inequalities.
+Over 9,000 women, girls, and persons of diverse Sexual Orientation, Gender Identity and Expression, and Sex Characteristics (SOGIESC) and others throughout Lebanon accessed protection services provided through programmes supported by UN Women, including GBV awareness, psychosocial support, case management, protection, cash assistance, referrals to specialized service providers and dignity kits .
+Recipients were of Lebanese, Syrian, Palestinian populations and other nationalities, and included marginalized populations at elevated risk of GBV and exploitation and abuse, including socially and economically vulnerable women, women survivors of GBV, women migrant domestic workers, and LGBTIQ+ community.
+Many of these services were provided during the acute escalation of conflict and mass displacement of an estimated 1.2 million people in Lebanon.
+Thus, populations in need accessed this support at a critical time, as women, girls and other marginalized populations face increased risk of violence and exploitation in times of conflict and displacement.
+UN Women delivered these supports in partnership with Amel, Anti-Racist Movement, Arcenciel, Initiate, KAFA, LUPD, MOSAIC and other women-led organizations.
+Furthermore, 454 staff and social workers (377 women, 77 men) of the Ministry of Social Affairs throughout Lebanon improved their gender responsiveness through training on gender equality, gender-based violence (GBV) and disability inclusion.
+This learning enables staff to implement the National Poverty Targeting Programme (NPTP), Lebanon's first poverty-targeted national social assistance cash programme supported by the World Food Programme (WFP), with greater gender and disability inclusion.
 Self-measured knowledge of these topics increased by 36% (an average of the training subjects), and of the 303 participants who completed the post-training survey, 99% (or 301 respondents) stated the training content was relevant to their professional responsibilities.
 This training was conducted by UN Women in partnership with the Ministry of Social Affairs and World Food Programme (WFP) as a means to improve the gender and disability inclusion of the national social protection programme.

 Enhanced protection for the most vulnerable.